-Also a lot of food downtown doesn’t even care about Oakland at all.
+Back to overpriced Oakland food.
+A lot of food downtown doesn’t even care about Oakland at all.
 The stores pop up Monday through Friday during work hours, serve the 925’ers who BART in and work in or around downtown Oakland, then they close and go home after work and they do not return on weekends.
 How could you support them?

 Whole Foods is too expensive!